Health District encourages Soda Free Summer

-LAS VEGAS – The Southern Nevada Health District launches its Soda Free Summer Initiative on Monday, July 8 in an effort to encourage children and adults to choose healthier beverages and reduce or eliminate sugary drinks from their diets.
-Adults and kids are invited to take the Soda Free Summer pledge on the Get Healthy Clark County website, www.GetHealthyClarkCounty.org.
+The Southern Nevada Health District’s 2nd annual Soda Free Summer Initiative is underway to encourage children and adults to choose healthier beverages and reduce or eliminate sugary drinks from their diets.
+Soda Free Summer pledges are available on the Get Healthy Clark County website, www.GetHealthyClarkCounty.org.

 In the past 40 years, portion sizes and consumption of sugary beverages have increased.
 Research has found a link between the consumption of sugar-sweetened drinks and higher rates of obesity, oral health problems and overall poor diets.
 In addition, about 50 percent of the U.S. population drinks at least one sugary beverage a day and a quarter of them have more than one.
 Soda, sweetened fruit drinks, sports drinks and energy drinks account for nearly half of all added sugar consumption in the American diet.

 Adults and children can reduce their risk of obesity and obesity-related illnesses, diabetes, tooth decay and even gout by making healthier beverage choices such as water, fat-free or 1 percent milk, seltzer or unsweetened tea or coffee.
 Cutting out one can of soda per day can reduce caloric intake by about 150 calories and 10 teaspoons of sugar.